ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/ParallelComputing.md

 A quick summary of what is different this time (compared to our serial version):
 - we define a global variable (`mem_id`) which will indicate the shared memory location
-- we have modified `make_positions` to have an altered call signature (as before)
+- we have modified `make_stars` to have an altered call signature (as before)
-  - `make_positions` no longer returns any data, but instead writes it directly to shared memory
+  - `make_stars` no longer returns any data, but instead writes it directly to shared memory
-- we have a wrapper function `make_positions_sharemem` that will handle the creation of shared memory, creating child process, and then dishing out work.
+- we have a wrapper function `make_stars_sharemem` that will handle the creation of shared memory, creating child process, and then dishing out work.

 The overview of what we are doing is slightly different from before.
 Below is the process with the main changes in **bold**: